By Charlie Haffner, Yulisa Amadu Maddy, and Raymond E. D. de’Souza George

 Charlie Haffner is the founder and director-general of the thirty-three-year-old performance troupe the Freetong (Freetown) Players, and currently chairs the Sierra Leonean National Monuments and Relics Commission.
 As a playwright and traditional communicator, he has worked extensively to use drama as tool for education and development and to advance Sierra Leone’s post-war reconciliation.
 His most recent play is the epic historical drama, A Nation’s Journey.
 More info →

-Rev. Raymond E. D. de’Souza-George is senior lecturer in the Department of History and African Studies at Fourah Bay College where he teaches drama.
+The Honorable Rev. Raymond E. D. de’Souza George was appointed in May 2018 as the Minister of Works and Public Assets in the government of Sierra Leone.
+He was previously a senior lecturer in the Department of History and African Studies at Fourah Bay College.
 Active in Sierra Leonean theater for decades, he performed on stage at FESTAC ’77 and founded Mount Aureol Players.
-His other plays include Bobo Lef, On Trial for a Wheel, and Priscilla’s Homecoming.
+His other plays include Bobo Lef, On Trial for a Will and Priscilla’s Homecoming.
 More info →

 Permission to reprint

 Permission to photocopy or include in a course pack via Copyright Clearance Center